thomaswp/SimpleAIF/README.md

 * Make sure that your client loads the .css file served at `https://<server_url>/static/progress.css`.
 * Test all problems that will be deployed manually to see if they work as expected.
 * Test condition assignment - try logging in with a few different accounts and make sure some see the feedback and others don't.
+  * Make sure the client works well even when no actions are received, e.g. if a user is in the control condition.
-* Test logging: make sure that the Logging.db database contains entries in the MainEvent and CodeSatates tables.
+* Test logging: make sure that the server/data/Logging.db database contains entries in the MainEvent and CodeSatates tables.
   * You can do this via the command line following the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-sqlite-on-ubuntu-20-04).
   * Try `SELECT * FROM MainEvent;` and `SELECT * FROM CodeStates;` to see if they contain any entries, and make sure they match your testing.
+  * You can also copy the Logging.db to your local machine for inspection.
+* Stop and restart the docker image and verify that the Logging.db persists.